kubernetes-retired/kpng/hack/README.md

+TODO add toc for file because we will have to add a lot of text for all the test

+TODO add how-to/prereq. for e2e tests
+TODO add how-to/prereq. for backend build unit tests TODO add how-to/prereq. for backend build tests

 # Get up and running w kpng

 Run the local-up-kpng.sh script (make sure you have a kind or other cluster ready).